-Leprosy, also called Hansen's disease, is a chronic infectious disease that primarily affects the skin, the peripheral nerves, the mucosa of the upper respiratory tract, and the eyes.
+- Leprosy, also called Hansen's disease, is a chronic infectious disease that primarily affects the skin, the peripheral nerves, the mucosa of the upper respiratory tract, and the eyes.
 Leprosy can lead to progressive permanent damage of these structures, and the resulting devastating disfigurement and disability has led to the historical social stigma and isolation (leper colonies) of those affected by the disease.

-Historically speaking, leprosy has existed since at least 4000 BC, and the disease was present and described in the ancient civilizations of China, India, and Egypt.
+- Historically speaking, leprosy has existed since at least 4000 BC, and the disease was present and described in the ancient civilizations of China, India, and Egypt.
 The first known written reference to the disease on Egyptian papyrus dates from about 1550 BC.
 It is believed that leprosy was brought to Europe by the Romans and the Crusaders and that later the Europeans brought it to the Americas.
 For centuries, leprosy remained a poorly understood disease characterized by human suffering and social isolation.

-Medically Reviewed by a Doctor on 9/19/2014
+Medically Reviewed by a Doctor on 12/17/2015

 Must Read Articles Related to Leprosy